jakearchibald/streaming-include/README.md

 ## Current solutions & feature requests

 Most current solutions buffer content, but there are some hacky ways around it.
-These are covered in a [research document](research.md).
+These are covered in the [research](research.md).

 ## Low-level solution